 - Make a ginger tea to cure your runny nose.
 Take 1-2 inch piece of fresh ginger and cut it into slices.
 Place these slices in a cup and pour hot water over it.
 Let steep for about 10 minutes.
 You may strain or leave the ginger pieces settled at the bottom.
 You may also add a little honey to this ginger tea.

 - Inhale steam after boiling some pieces of ginger in a bowl of water.

 5. Garlic for Runny Nose

-Yet another common herb from kitchen, garlic is known for its excellent antiviral, antifungal, and antibacterial properties.
-It cures your common cold, influenza, sinus infections and not only their symptom aka runny nose.
+Yet another common herb from the kitchen, garlic is known for its excellent antiviral, antifungal, and antibacterial properties.
+It cures your common cold, influenza, sinus infections and not only their symptom aka a runny nose.
 While you can chew 1-2 cloves of garlic if you can stand the bad breath afterwards, making garlic tea by steeping it in hot water seems rather easy a remedy.
 You can also make garlic soup with yet another beneficial ingredient for relieving runny nose, onion.
 Here’s the recipe.

 Make Garlic Soup to Cure Runny Nose

 - Onion- 1 small